What is a Testamentary Trust?

 What assets can be part of the trust?

-There are many types of assets that can be held in trust.
-These may include:
+There are many types of assets that can be held in a trust.

 - Land or property